gluster/glusterdocs/docs/Administrator-Guide/Managing-Volumes.md

    `# gluster volume bitrot <VOLNAME> disable`

+> **Note**
-> NOTE: Enabling bitrot spawns the Signer & Scrubber daemon per node.
+> Enabling bitrot spawns the Signer & Scrubber daemon per node.
 Signer is responsible

-      for signing (calculating checksum for each file) an object and scrubber verifies the calculated checksum against the objects data.
+> for signing (calculating checksum for each file) an object and scrubber verifies the
+> calculated checksum against the objects data.

 2. Scrubber daemon has three (3) throttling modes that adjusts the rate at which objects are verified.